ThunderIW/COSC360_final-Project/README.md

 # COSC360_final-Project

--Statement of Contribution
+- Statement of Contribution
--Name: Keeran Naidu
+- Name: Keeran Naidu
--Course: COSC 360
+- Course: COSC 360
--Project: Jurassic-Care
+- Project: Jurassic-Care
--I contributed to our project's front-end and back-end development across all milestones.
+- I contributed to our project's front-end and back-end development across all milestones.

 Milestone 1: Planning and Design
 •    I planned on what pages we should make for the project.